Skip to content

 koryph stop --project myproject beads-042 --force

-To stop every live agent across all managed projects at once, use --all (combine with --force for SIGKILL):
+To stop every live agent at once, use --all (combine with --force for SIGKILL).
+On its own --all sweeps every managed project; add --project to scope the sweep to one project:

 koryph stop --all --force